BEST RERA ADVOCATE FOR PAN INDIA RERA COMPLAINT FILING

 RERA lawyer for delayed possession cases

-Coordinate Bench of Supreme court held that when possession of the allotted plot/flat/house is not delivered within the specified time, the allottee is entitled to a refund of the amount paid, with reasonable Interest thereon from the date of payment till the date of refund.
+In the case of Bangalore Development Authority v.
+Syndicate Bank (2007) 6 SCC 71, the Coordinate Bench of the Supreme Court held that if possession of the allotted plot, flat, or house is not delivered within the specified timeframe, the allottee is entitled to a refund of the amount paid, along with reasonable interest from the date of payment until the date of refund.
+This ruling underscores the importance of obtaining an occupancy certificate in real estate transactions.
+Individuals facing issues related to property delivery may consider consulting a property lawyer to assist with real estate litigation or RERA case filing, especially if RERA complaints arise.

 Manifestly unreasonable to construe the contract between the parties as requiring the buyer to wait